vsivas/env0-terraform-cloud/README.md

 # Overview

 This is a repo to demo Terraform Cloud features.
+Here we create AWS EKS cluster along other 54 resources

 ## Instructions